joaoAbracos/random-users-app/README.md

 ### `User.js`
   - It render the information about a specific user
-  - that came as props
+  - Data came as props